de-furkan/de-furkan/README.md

 <h4 align="center">
   Hey there👋🏻, I'm Furkan!
-I'm a Software QA Engineer living in the UK.
+I'm a Software QA Engineer Student living in the UK.
 </h4>

 `Where my energy is now :)`